 Q. Can I obtain cash?

-A. The cashback facility can be obtained from a number of Tote betting windows in the Richmond and Gordon enclosures on the ground floor of the March Stand, and from the East Entrance ticket office (subject to a handling fee).
+A cashback facility can be obtained from a number of Tote betting windows in the Richmond and Gordon enclosures on the ground floor of the March Stand (subject to a minimum spend).

 Q. Can I bring my dog?

 A. Dogs are not admitted.
 Guide dogs for the Blind and Assistance dogs for people with disabilities will be allowed, by advance request.